jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 the word finding portion is done, the optimal move evaluation is still a work in progress.

-If you found this post useful, you may be interested in my upcoming ebook [Writing Idiomatic Python](http://www.jeffknupp.com/blog/2012/10/18/writing-a-python-book-in-python/).
+If you found this post useful, you may be interested in my upcoming book [Writing Idiomatic Python](http://www.jeffknupp.com/blog/2012/10/18/writing-a-python-book-in-python/).
-It's nearly complete, and preorder copies should be available by January 15th.
+It's nearly complete, and pre-order copies should be available by January 15th.
 Sign up for the email list to get an email when it's released.